harirathod/CarParkAvailability/README.md

 ### Overview
 - A web application that displays live updates on the remaining parking spaces for the car parks surrounding Neasden Temple.
-- There are two portals: a public portal to watch the live updates, and a manager portal to control the count.
+- There are two pages: a public page to watch the live updates, and a manager page to control the count.
 - Uses **Java Spring Boot** for the back end, and **React** for the front end.

 ### Purpose